sixfeetup/SixieNote/Readme.md

 Chapter 16 - Further improving UI
 ----------------------

-Separate the index page into two columns.
-The list of notes and a form to view/edit a note.
+Separate the form page into two columns.
+The list of notes and a form to create/edit a note.

-This involves creating a custom view.
+We will do away with the index and detail views as they are no longer used.